Office of the Bursar

 Financial Holds

-A student who has past due debt to the University will be assessed a financial hold.
+A student who has past due debt to the University will be assessed a Bursar Hold.
 They will not be permitted to register in any program at the University.
 Holds are released when payment is received.

 Alternative Payment Options

-We provide monthly Payment Plans, Alternative Loans, and Parent PLUS Loans as alternative payment methods.
+We provide semester Payment Plans and Alternative and Parent PLUS Loans as alternative payment methods.
 We will work with you to find the best option for you.
-If you enroll with Tuitionpay, our payment plan provider, you will carry a balance until all payments are made.
-It is the responsibility of the student to verify that the remaining payments through Tuitionpay will pay off their semester or annual balance.
-Payment plan accounts are subject to a financial hold at the discretion of the University.
-A late payment fee of $100 will be assessed to your account if there is an outstanding balance after the designated due date.
+If you enroll in a Payment Plan with Transact, you will carry a balance until all payments are made.
+It is the responsibility of the student to verify that the Plan Amount will pay off their semester balance.
+Payment Plan accounts are subject to a financial hold at the discretion of the University.

 Financial Aid and Scholarship Recipients